gracinting/Gracin_BSE/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone -->

-# First Milestone - Raspi & Tensorflow
+# First Milestone - RasPI & Tensorflow

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**